m-shilpa/EVA4/Session 15/README.md

 * The above images were generated after training the model for 20 epochs each on 80K images each (bg,fgbg,mask,depth).
 * MSELoss blurs the output although the final loss value was pretty low.
 This may be because training using MSELoss follows a trajectory similar to linear interpolation.
 Alternative to MSELoss was the perceptual losses like SSIM which compares based on the quality similar to the human vision system.
 * SmoothL1 loss was also similar to MSELoss.
 This maybe due to the similarity in the way the two losses are calculated.
-* Losses based on pixel to pixel comparison didn't seem to work well with my model for predicting depth.
+* Losses based on pixel to pixel comparison didn't seem to work well for predicting depth.
 * A combination of the losses didn't produce extraordinary results.
 So using a single loss function each of the depth and mask seemed enough.
+* Using the same loss function for both didn't give good results.
+* I used different window sizes for SSIM but these didn't give good results either.
+* Finally the one that gave good results was BCEWithLogitsLoss and SSIM.
+* After trying so many loss functions i truly felt like a loss engineering like how Rohan had told.

 ## Refernces:
 * <a href='https://github.com/mshilpaa/EVA4/blob/master/Session%2015/Final_Session_15.ipynb'>Final Notebook</a>